justSTAG/jirascan/README.md

 - Collects all issues with attachments
 - Collects all attachments
 - Find issues with certain words
-- Output to sqlite3 bd
+- Output to sqlite3 db

 ## Usage

-To get a list of basic options and switches use:
+To get a list of all options and switches use:

 `python3 jirascan.py -h`

+Simple Usage:

-`python3 jirascan.py --url JIRAURL --username USERNAME --password PASSWORD --w [Words for search in JIRA] --F [output file for db]`
+`python3 jirascan.py --url JIRAURL --username USERNAME --password PASSWORD `

+## SQL queries

+For better search, you have to execute sql to get some information.
+I recommend to use "DB for SQLite browser"

+1. Select issues with "bad" words

+`SELECT * FROM issues as i INNER JOIN bad_words AS bw on i.id=bw.issue_id`

+2. Select issues with comments:

+`SELECT * from comments AS c INNER JOIN  issues AS i WHERE c.issue_id =  i.id`